Structure and mission

 - Library of Science;

 These libraries are coordinated by a central administrative unit, according to the Library Regulations:

 - Journals and electronic resources acquisition and cataloguing Department

 - Research registry, Institutional archives and Publishing activities support Office

-The Library System aims at offering support to the University’s didactic and research activities.
+The Library System offers support to the University educuational and research activities.
 The Library System’s mission is to select, gather, organize and offer users access to all types of information, with particular regard to University members.

-The Library System is also available to all of the territory’s community as a highly specialized bibliographic centre.
-In the Library System, centralized and decentralized functions are equal and complementary when creating the service as a final product.
+The Library System is also a highly specialized bibliographic centre for the local community.
+In the Library System, centralized and decentralized functions are complementary in creating service as a final product.

 University Library System governing bodies are the following: